-The Barre, as it’s called, is what makes these chords tough to learn, especially when first learning them on guitar.
+The barre, as it’s called, is what makes these chords tough to learn, especially when first learning them on guitar.

-If you find that your fretting hand is cramping up while working on these chords, hurting or feeling uncomfortable, then take a break.
+If you find that your fretting hand is cramping up while working on these chords, hurting or feeling uncomfortable, take a break.

 Stretch your hands and come back to the guitar when your hands are feeling better.